clairedn/cuda_multimulti_DDM/README.md

 - Line 1: Lambda values (length scales)
 - Line 2: Tau values (time delays) converted in seconds (uses video frame rate)
 - Remaining lines: ISF values for each combination of lambda and tau
-- When angle analysis is enabled, ISF are organized by angle section
+- When angle analysis is enabled, ISF values are organized by angle section

 ## Memory Management